airinnova/aeroframe/README.rst

     :width: 200 px
     :scale: 100 %

 *AeroFrame* (*Aeroelasticity Framework*) is a modular framework for partitioned aeroelastic analyses.
 The framework couples separate solvers for structure and CFD.
 It coordinates the analysis and the exchange of loads and deformations.
-Currently, |name| supports *static*  aeroelastic analyses.
+Currently, AeroFrame supports *static*  aeroelastic analyses.

 Documentation
 -------------